Make the Right Raw Food Choices for Your Pet

 Does your pet food provider understand how to balance a raw diet correctly?
 What type of training or experience have they had to do this?
 What type of educational materials can they offer you?
-A good raw pet food company will have knowledgeable staff who are easily able to inform you about the healthiest options for your pet, how to balance their foods correctly and will be able to offer you quality educational materials to read.
+A good raw pet food company will have knowledgeable staff who are easily able to inform you about the healthiest options for your pet, how to balance their foods correctly, and will be able to offer you quality educational materials to read.
 If they can’t provide you with the answers, then what is going into their products?
-To ensure you’re getting the most out of your pet’s diet, email me at: [email protected].
-3P Naturals offers free nutritional counselling and meal planning to help keep your pet’s healthy and happy.

 6. Touring the Manufacturing Facility